PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 08:38:43
+Last updated: 2024-04-06 08:39:16
-Random Quote: My only aim is to take many lives.
-The more the better I feel. -
+Random Quote: Weakness is not in us, it is what we have outside. - Professor